Master of Social Work: Full Program

 • Field Seminar II (SOWK620)

 Continuation of the field experience in a community-based practice setting.
 Application and integration of developing knowledge, values, skills, cognitive and affective processes for ethical generalist social work practice with an emphasis on diversity, human rights and justice under supervision of a qualified field instructor.
+SP: Students practice a minimum of 200 hours in the field.

 2 credits